shoeffner/mthesis/src/models_and_methods.md

 lighting conditions.

 The remaining datasets are those Dlib's shape detectors are based on.
-One is the "300 Faces In-The-Wild Challenge"'s dataset [@Sagonas2013], which consists of 600 images with 68 landmark annotations, which were produced semi-automatically.
+One is the "300 Faces In-The-Wild Challenge"'s dataset, which consists of 600 images with 68 landmark annotations, which were produced semi-automatically.
 The other dataset is the *dlib 5-point face landmark dataset*, containing 7198 faces.
 It was labeled using only five landmarks by King.